phe-sto/enthic/README.rst

 Development and Coding Rules
 ------------------------------

-- snake_case for variables, defintion and CamelCase for classes.
+- snake_case for variables, definition and CamelCase for classes.
 - Only argument is configuration file for python.
 - No output or print information (just raw results authorized), just log and files.
 - Sonar Qube integration.